 We may also recommend that you open or convert your brokerage account to an investment advisory account.
 We want you to be aware that an investment advisory account can result in higher costs to you than the traditional commission-based brokerage account.
 Before opening an advisory account or converting from your brokerage account to an investment advisory account, you should consult the Client Relationship Summary to review potential benefits and limitations of both account types, including the overall cost of both and your fee-type preferences.
 Recommendations to convert to, or open, an advisory account are made in our capacity as a registered investment adviser.

-If we recommend a rollover of qualified plan assets to an IRA, keep in mind that a rollover is not your only option.
-Before deciding to act on this recommendation, be sure to consider potential benefits and limitations of all options.
+Please keep in mind that a rollover is not your only option.
+Before deciding to act on this recommendation, be sure to consider potential beneﬁts and limitations of all options.
 Your Financial Advisor can provide you with a brochure explaining your options and the impacts of your decision in more detail.
 Ask for Rollover IRAs: Tips to Making an Informed Decision.
+While we do not charge a fee for rolling over and opening an IRA with us, you will incur various fees associated with our brokerage accounts and services, as well as investment expenses (as discussed in this Guide).

 While we do not charge a fee for rolling over and opening an IRA with us, you will incur various fees associated with our brokerage accounts and services, as well as investment expenses (as discussed in this Guide).